Visual Document Understanding and Reasoning: A Multi-Agent Collaboration Framework with Agent-Wise Adaptive Test-Time Scaling: Methodology

 \subsection{Multi-Agent Collaboration Framework}

-As shown in the upper part of Figure~\ref{overview}, MACT consists of four collaborative agents: sequentially planning agent ($\mathcal{A}_{plan}$), execution agent ($\mathcal{A}_{exe}$), judgment agent ($\mathcal{A}_{judg}$), and answer agent ($\mathcal{A}_{ans}$).
-Each agent is role-specialized, which accomplishes its functionality and then passes the generated contents to the subsequent agent or outputs the final answers.
+Document understanding and reasoning constitutes not merely a unilateral perceptual activity, but an expected multistage process \cite{kutsyuruba2023document}: decomposing the question, formulating execution strategies, locating information pertinent to the document, conducting validation with necessary corrections, and synthesizing a final response.
+As shown in the upper part of Fig.~\ref{overview}, MACT consists of four collaborative agents: sequentially planning agent ($\mathcal{A}_{plan}$), execution agent ($\mathcal{A}_{exe}$), judgment agent ($\mathcal{A}_{judg}$), and answer agent ($\mathcal{A}_{ans}$).
+Each agent is role-specialized, which accomplishes its functionality and then passes to the subsequent agent or outputs the final answers.